robinrendle/aeve/content/draft.md

 Up ahead the path descended towards a wide, barren plain in the centre of which giant oblong bubbles of plastic clung to the earth, each illuminated by its own strange colour.
 Fluorescent orange and blue, electric sparks of red, green and white; the main lab in the centre was a gleaming, bubbling cloud of bright neon shadows enclosed by hundreds of miles of suffocating gloom.

-Aeve remembered a group of camouflaged soldiers which had sprung out from the other side of a hedgerow whilst her team was hiking around the lab early one morning.
 Silently, effortlessly, like clowns creeping out of a tiny car, they appeared before her.
-These soldiers weren’t anything like the monsters she’d heard so many tales about, but that somehow failed to calm her nerves.
+A group of camouflaged soldiers had sprung out from the other side of a hedgerow whilst her team was hiking around the lab early one morning, but these soldiers weren’t anything like the monsters she’d heard so many tales about, however that somehow failed to calm her nerves.

 For Aeve, *men with guns* would now, forever and always be simply *men with guns*.

 														***

 Her inability to recall the last ten minutes was perhaps the first sign that Aeve shouldn’t have given up on sleep.
 Those minutes were lost, gone, vanished; she drew a complete blank.
 The second sign was that Aeve had somehow failed to dress herself properly, as she was missing a sock and only had a single arm in her plastic raincoat which limply trailed behind her.
-Oddly enough, Aeve also noticed that the rain had stopped whilst the skies above had opened to reveal a source of pure, dazzling luminescence at one point or another.
+Oddly enough, Aeve also noticed that the rain had vanished whilst the skies above had opened to reveal a source of pure, dazzling luminescence at one point or another.
 Thinking about all this for a moment Aeve came to the steady conclusion that she was no longer driving and she was no longer outside.

-Instead Aeve found herself standing beneath fluorescent lights in the testing block 7a, a building about the size of a football pitch, which was separate from the main lab.
+Instead Aeve found herself standing beneath fluorescent lights in the testing block 7-A, a building about the size of a football pitch, which was separate from the main lab.
 Rows of mechanical racks lay before her, waist high machines of metal and plastic.
 Planted on top of each rack lay a trail of coffee-coloured soil and through this dirt were black, pencil-thin diamonds piercing the surface.

-She weaved her hand through the carpet of crystals nearest to her and discovered that they were malleable and gentle to the touch like blades of grass.
+Aeve laced her hand through the batch nearest to her only to discover that this rich carpet of crystal was malleable and gentle to the touch, like blades of grass in a field.
 In fact that’s precisely what they were, although this particular genetic strain, which Aeve would prefer to call a *graminoid*, had been manufactured in Amsterdam, South Africa, London and Hong Kong.
-Everything here was synthetic and alien to Mali; the blinding lights above, their language, the soil on her fingertips, not to mention each and every cell inside her darling graminoids.
+Everything here was synthetic and alien to Mali; the blinding lights above, their language, the soil on her fingertips, not to mention each and every cell inside Aeve’s darling graminoids.

 “Howdy, boss!”

-Aeve turned to find Cathy, a Texan-Asian-American intern from MIT, heading in her direction and fiddling with something on a small touchscreen.
+She turned to find Cathy, a Texan-Asian-American intern from MIT, heading in her direction and fiddling with something on a small touchscreen.
 Cathy was far too optimistic and easy-going for someone so under-valued, under-paid and over-worked.
-However, at every opportunity Cathy smiled her way through the gathering of bar charts and tedious spark lines or during the mindless data-entry tasks.
+However, at every opportunity she smiled her way through the gathering of bar charts and tedious spark lines or throughout the long hours of mindless data-entry tasks.
 It was the kind of work which by now, Aeve imagined, should have broken her spirit at least in some recognisable manner.

 “Hi Cathy, how’s it going?”
 Aeve sorely replied.

 “Oh, just great!
 But Hendrik was looking for you earlier, he seemed a little anxious that you weren’t here tonight.
 I guess that doesn’t matter now though.”
 At this Cathy seemed to make a little hop in the air.
 “Isn’t it so exciting!”

 “I sort of can’t believe it either,” Aeve groaned as she took off her raincoat and passed a hand through her soaking wet hair. ”Is everything ready?
-Have you double-checked the racks?”
+Have you checked the racks?”

 “Yep!
 And I found Sam earlier so he helped me check, double check and triple check that they’re all working properly,” Cathy replied without the slightest hint of fatigue or frustration in her voice.

-Aeve asked for a walkie-talkie and an emergency coffee ASAP whilst she walked around the lab, double-checking Cathy’s triple-checking that everything was connected to the system.
+Aeve asked for a walkie-talkie and an emergency coffee ASAP whilst she walked through the lab, double-checking Cathy’s triple-checking that everything was connected to the system.

 “What kind of mood is Hendrik in?”
-Aeve asked as Cathy returned with a steaming coffee and radio in hand.
+Aeve asked as Cathy returned with a steaming-hot coffee and radio in hand.

 “It’s hard to tell, he has his game-face on.
 I saw him showing ambassadors from the African Union around the lab earlier and he seemed...energetic, I guess.”

 Aeve slurped the coffee and took a deep sigh before she mumbled into the radio: “Hendrik?
-It’s Aeve, we’re over in 7a and we’re ready to get started when you are, over.”
+It’s Aeve, we’re over in 7-A and we’re ready to get started when you are, over.”

 “At last!”
 Hendrik’s voice boomed through the tiny device.
 “We’ve been all over the place looking for you.
-I want you up here to explain how the system works.
-We’ve got the Minister of Agriculture and some people over from the NCU, the ELA and the...”
+I want you up here to explain how the system works since we’ve got the Minister of Agriculture and some people over from the NCU, the SELA and the...”
 Aeve interrupted him — she refused to enter the limelight for even a second.
 Tonight she was hardly in the mood to watch another bored, bureaucratic face nod along apathetically to her life’s work.

 “Fine,” Hendrik replied after a long, tense pause.

-Aeve felt little remorse about shutting down the conversation because she was threatened by Hendrik’s political ambitions.
-His premature excitement was potentially dangerous to her livelihood, as well.
-It was the worst possible moment to get the press involved because there was just too much at stake; if a public test failed on live TV and a dozen politicians started to denounce their work then it might seriously risk their next round of funding.
-Aeve had argued with Hendrik the week before as she had wanted to keep their failures private.
+She felt little remorse about shutting down the conversation because Hendrik’s political ambitions were threatening her work and his premature excitement was potentially dangerous to her livelihood, as well.
+It was the worst possible moment for Hendrik to get the press involved in the project because there was just too much at stake; if a test failed on live TV and a dozen politicians started to denounce their work then it might seriously risk their next round of funding.
+Aeve had argued with Hendrik the week before that she wanted to keep their failures private; he ignored her.

-An orange light swirled across the lab, the fluorescents slowly dimmed and the roar of a dozen trucks reversing echoed from every corner of the facility.
-They walked towards the nearest exit where the sound was the least offensive.
+Amongst the roar of a dozen trucks reversing, which appeared to be coming from every corner of the facility, an orange light swirled across the racks whilst the fluorescents dimmed.
+Aeve and Cathy walked towards the nearest exit where the sound was the least offensive.
+A voice softly called out in all this confusion: ”5...4...”.

-A soft voice called out: ”5...4...” as Cathy and Aeve zipped up their plastic jackets, pulled up their hoods and took one last look at the racks in front of them.
-Fortunately, the sudden, incessant beeping in the lab didn’t last for long and was quickly swept up by the distant thud of rain.
+They zipped up their plastic raincoats, pulled up their hoods and took one last look at the racks in front of them.
+Fortunately, the sudden, incessant beeping in the lab didn’t last for long and was quickly swept up by the distant thud of rain outside.
 Aeve turned to Cathy, smiled, and they fist bumped.

 “3..”

-Before them the racks descended as the grass was gently planted into the earth.
+Before them the racks descended and the grass was gently planted into the earth.

 “2...1...standby,” the voice called out.
-Thick sheets of water filled every gap in the surrounding air as the outer shell of the lab was stripped off like a crustacean abandoning its shell.
-Tiny, whirring gears could be heard as the lights were split apart and packed neatly aside whilst wheels extended from the walls of the lab and began moving them all away.
+Sheets of water filled every gap in the surrounding air as the outer skeleton of the lab was stripped off like a crustacean abandoning its shell.
+Tiny, whirring gears could be heard as the lights were split apart and packed neatly aside whilst wheels extended from beneath the walls and began moving them all away.

-The stark humidity returned whilst Cathy and Aeve now stood beneath a patchwork of stars covered by intermittent clouds.
-It was as if they’d been transported to another world and this rectangular plot of freshly planted crystals was humanity’s first encounter with alien life.
-Cathy was smiling so intensely that it looked as if she might cause serious, longlasting damage.
+The stark humidity returned.
+Cathy and Aeve now stood beneath a patchwork of stars covered by intermittent clouds and they were both transported to another world where this rectangular plot of freshly planted crystals was humanity’s first encounter with alien life.
+Cathy was smiling so intensely that it looked as if she might cause serious, long lasting damage.

 “Ya know what this reminds me of?”
 Aeve had to raise her voice over the movements of the lab’s skeleton which was slowly packing itself up into a fine sheet and could be heard rolling itself towards the main lab.
 “When I was in high school we played these real time strategy games where you could plant giant factories in the earth, or you could harvest fields of wheat and barley with a single gesture.
 Click and boom!
-A thousand soldiers, or a dozen tanks are now yours to command.”
+A thousand soldiers, or a dozen tanks were then yours to command.”

 “Huh.
 You know what it reminds *me* of?”
 Cathy replied.
 “I backpacked around Berlin last year, and in Kreuzberg they had all these graffiti artists that were climbing on the sides of buildings and painting murals that were five or maybe even six stories tall — I think it sort of looks like we just tagged the desert.”

 *No kidding*, Aeve thought, now looking on the field as if it had been spray-painted by an anti-horticultural prankster.
 “We’re planting seventeen of these tonight,” she said under her breath in disbelief.

 “Yeah, so this is one for the records books, huh?
-The biggest display of Saharan graffiti ever” Cathy replied.
+The biggest display of Saharan graffiti ever,” Cathy replied.

 “Saharan Graffiti is my favourite Wilco album by the way,” Aeve smirked and poked Cathy with her elbow, nodding in the direction of a similar contraption about half a kilometre to the east which was in the process of revealing yet another synthetic field.
 Cheers and applause erupted from the radio, which cut short the brief moment of silence.

 Aeve was fixed to the spot; she couldn’t head back to the lab and celebrate with Cathy and the rest of the team tonight because there was nothing to celebrate just yet.
-This was the easy, visible part of the project, the part that would show up on YouTube and the bit that would be linked to, favourited, retweeted and hearted by millions of people around the world.
-In their war against the desert, this would be the moment History remembered.
+This was the easy, visible part of the project, the part that would show up on the news and the bit that would be linked to, favourited, retweeted and hearted by millions of people around the world.
+In their war against the desert, this would be the moment that everyone would point to.

 Building something is easy, Aeve thought.
-The tricky part is maintaining what you’ve built; the difficulty lies in keeping up the momentum to finish the job, rather than backing out at the first sign of an easy win.
-She knew that all the gruelling, thankless work that no-one would remember lay ahead — but that’s what science ultimately is, she thought, underneath all the clichés and the soundbites; science wasn’t the eureka moment, science was the fifty years of unrecorded tedium and monotony that led up to the breakthrough.
+The tricky part is maintaining what you’ve built; the real difficulty lies in keeping up the momentum to finish the job, rather than backing out at the first sign of an easy win.
+Aeve knew that all the gruelling, thankless work that no-one would remember lay ahead — but that’s what science ultimately is, she thought, underneath all the clichés and the soundbites.
+Science wasn’t the eureka moment in the bathtub, science was the fifty years of unrecorded tedium and monotony that led up to the breakthrough.

-Their work had just begun, but for now; sleep.
+She ware perfectly aware that her work had just begun, but for now; sleep.

 															- 4 -

-“Hi,” Aeve would often begin struggling, flailing, whilst trying to explain at a party or on a date.
-What was it *precisely* that she did for a living?

 Aeve was saving the world.
-At least, that’s the impression she gave her family whenever they smirked at her vocabulary, when she’d casually drop words like 'graminoid', 'forb' or ‘genetic mutation’ into a conversation.
-It was far easier to pretend that her job was saving the planet than it was to have to describe precisely what she did on a day-to-day basis.
+At least, that’s the impression she gave her parents whenever they flinched at her vocabulary, when she’d casually drop words like 'graminoid', 'forb' or ‘genetic mutation’ into a conversation.
+It was far easier to pretend that her job was saving the planet than it was to have to understand precisely what she did on a day-to-day basis.

+“Hi,” she would often begin.
+Struggling, flailing, hoping desperately to explain at a party or on a date, what it was *precisely* that she did for a living.

-It was difficult, stressful even, to communicate with people that weren’t biologists, for people that had never heard of the Sahel, for folks that couldn’t tell their forbs from their graminoids or point to the capital of Ethiopia on a map of the world.
+She found it difficult, stressful even, to communicate with people that weren’t biologists, for people that had never heard of the Sahel, folks that wouldn’t know their forbs from their graminoids, or those that couldn’t point to the capital of Ethiopia on a map of the world.

 “I’m a geneticist and so, well...”
 Aeve would trip over her tongue “I guess I build plants for a living.”
 Date-guy would always get a minus point if he let this vague, immediate answer fulfil his curiosity.